 - Your cyber defense is heavy on prevention but not detection

-Deceptive defense is an investment, and it may be a very wise one.
-But other investments in your cybersecurity posture or infrastructure might bring you more bang for your buck.
+That said, other investments in your cybersecurity posture or infrastructure might still bring you more bang for your buck.
 A Chief Information Officer (CIO) or Chief Information Security Officer (CISO) would be the person to ask, but many companies don’t have access to one.
-These specialists are highly sought after, and there aren’t enough to go around…which means they can also command a high price.
+These specialists are highly sought after, and there aren’t enough to go around … which means they can also command a high price.

 Enterprise-scale companies and national technology providers are far more likely to have room in the budget to attract and retain top CIO and CISO talent.
 But as small to midsize companies are bearing the brunt of cybercriminals’ attacks over the past few years, the very same organizations that need these skills most are least likely to be able to afford them.